 Hang up a lightweight basketball hoop on the back of his bedroom door for play.
 Pull colors from the sport and his favorite team into the decor scheme.

 You can do this equally well with baseball, hockey, football, or soccer.
-If your son ends up with a lot of sports decor on his walls, tone things down a notch by keeping the floor and bedding simple.
+If your teen boy ends up with a lot of sports decor on his walls, tone things down a notch by keeping the floor and bedding simple.
 Use neutral colors in natural fabrics.

 Time to Rock and Roll